 Mark is well known for his work on digital typography, the programming language Common Lisp, and statistical language modeling and information retrieval.
 He also founded the CMU Artificial Intelligence Repository.
-He holds seven patents and is the author of five books.
+He holds seven patents and is the author of 13 books, including five bestsellers.
 He has won numerous awards, including the Jefferson Medal from the American Institute for Public Service, a Special Award from the College Board, Westinghouse Science Talent Search, the Courant Institute Prize for Mathematical Talent, and the MIT Karl Taylor Compton Prize.

 Paul A. Kantrowitz

 Paul A. Kantrowitz, MD, is Chief of the Division of Gastroenterology at Mount Auburn Hospital.
 He received the Distinguished Clinician Award in 2003 from the American Gastroenterological Association.